MundoAndino Home : Andes Chile Guide at Mundo Andino

 LAN Airlines

 LAN Airlines S.A. is an airline based in Santiago, Chile.
-It is the principal Chilean airline and one of the largest in South America, with flights to Latin America, United States, Mexico, the Caribbean, Oceania, and Europe.
+As the principal Chilean airline, it is also Chile's flag carrier.
+LAN is one of the largest airlines in Latin America, with flights to Latin America, United States, Canada, the Caribbean, Oceania, and Europe.
 It is a member of the Oneworld airline alliance.

-Its main hub is Arturo Merino Benitez International Airport, Santiago, with hubs/focus cities at Ministro Pistarini International Airport in Buenos Aires, Jorge Chavez International Airport in Lima, Mariscal Sucre International Airport in Quito, Jose Joaquin de Olmedo International Airport in Guayaquil and at Miami International Airport in Miami.
+Its main hub is Comodoro Arturo Merino Benitez International Airport, Santiago, with hubs/focus cities at Ministro Pistarini International Airport in Buenos Aires, Mariscal Sucre International Airport in Quito, Jose Joaquin de Olmedo International Airport in Guayaquil, Jorge Chavez International Airport in Lima, and at Miami International Airport.

 History

-The airline was founded by Chilean Army Air Services Commander Arturo Merino Benitez (who had the Arturo Merino Benitez International Airport named after him years later), and began operations on March 5, 1929 as Linea Aeropostal Santiago-Arica.
+The airline was founded by Chilean Air Services Commander Arturo Merino Benitez (for whom the Arturo Merino Benitez International Airport was named some years later), and began operations on March 5, 1929 as Linea Aeropostal Santiago-Arica.
 It took the name Linea Aerea Nacional de Chile (LAN Chile) in 1932.
-In September 1989, the Chilean government privatized the carrier, selling a majority stake in the company to Icarosan and Scandinavian Airlines System.
+In September 1989, the Chilean government privatized the carrier, selling a majority stake in the company to Icarosan and Scandinavian Airlines.

-LAN codeshares with American Airlines to U.S. destinations, British Airways and Iberia to European destinations, to Brazilian internal destinations with Tam Linhas Aereas, to Asian destinations with Korean Air, and some destinations in Australia and New Zealand with Qantas.
+LAN codeshares with American Airlines and Alaska Airlines to U.S. destinations, British Airways and Iberia to European destinations, to Brazilian internal destinations with TAM Linhas Aereas, to Asian destinations with Korean Air, and some destinations in Australia and New Zealand with Qantas.

 Subsidiaries